 The 12-month training year begins with an Orientation Week in which Interns receive a thorough introduction to their training activities and schedules for the year.
-During the first 3-4 weeks of internship, Psychology Interns are closely supported and monitored by their clinical supervisors.
+During the next 3-4 weeks of internship, Psychology Interns are closely supported and monitored by their clinical supervisors.
 They will shadow supervisors or other agency clinicians on a variety of patient encounters to become familiar with the department and clinic overall, the structure and function of the training program, and their roles as psychology interns.
 This time is replete with a variety of training activities to gradually enable the interns to develop confidence and increase their independence.
 During this period, supervisors also begin to evaluate each intern's strengths and weaknesses with respect to psychological assessment and psychotherapy.
 The evaluation involves a review of previous clinical experience, discussions regarding current cases, and review of intern clinical skills (as noted while shadowing initial patient encounters) to determine which training activities to emphasize during the year.
 One of the outstanding features of this program is the flexibility that an Intern and his or her supervisors have in developing an individualized training experience for the year.

-Opportunities for the Interns range from diagnostic evaluations and brief urgent-oriented integrated primary care therapy to longer-term (10-12+ appointments) "traditional" outpatient psychotherapy.
+Opportunities for the Interns range from diagnostic evaluations and brief urgent-oriented integrated primary care therapy to longer-term (10-12 appointments) "traditional" outpatient psychotherapy.
 Experiential training is available in a variety of therapeutic delivery options, including individual, family (parents & youth, couples, etc.), and group therapy.

-We have 2 intern slots available for the 2023-2024 internship year.
-Psychology Interns will have two types of practice options to participate in for their internship experience.
-Our goal is to allow each intern the opportunity to develop their own tailored learning experience to meet their future practice goals.
-The Outpatient therapy track entails providing outpatient therapy services (short- and longer-term therapy) to youth and/or adults in one of our outpatient clinics located in Wenatchee.
-Our outpatient track involves more longer-term patient care opportunities.
+We have 3 intern slots available for the 2025-2026 internship year.
+Psychology Interns will experience two types of health service psychology practice during their internship experience.
+Our goal is to work with each intern to develop their own tailored learning experience to meet their future practice goals.
+Our outpatient therapy clinic provides the opportunity to practice traditional outpatient therapy services (short- and longer-term therapy) to youth and/or adults in one of our outpatient clinics located in Wenatchee.
+Our outpatient work also includes patient care opportunities such as groups & family therapy.
 Our program emphasizes empirically based psychotherapies.
-The Integrated Primary Care track will be located in one of our primary care clinics in Wenatchee, providing care as an Integrated Behavioral Health provider to youth and/or adults.
-Our integrated primary care track emphasizes the brief, solution-focused treatment that seems to best serve our primary care setting and patient needs.
+Integrated Primary Care BH will be offered through our primary care clinics in Wenatchee, providing supportive BH consultation & care as an Integrated Behavioral Health provider to youth and/or adults.
+Integrated primary care behavioral health emphasizes the brief, solution-focused treatment that seems to best serve our primary care setting and patient needs.

-Interns will have the opportunity to participate in a) the Outpatient therapy track only, b) the Integrated Primary Care track only, or c) a mixed rotation, with 6 months spent in each track.
-Interns will make the decision as to how they want to build their internship experience, in conjunction with the Training Director, during the 1st two weeks of the internship year.
+Interns will have the opportunity to participate in both outpatient and integrated care while on internship.
+Interns will also make decisions as to how they want to build their internship experience(s), in conjunction with the Training Director and their individual clinical supervisors, throughout the internship year.

-Interns in both tracks will also have an opportunity to further practice and develop their assessment skills using standardized assessment tools, from brief clinical tools (e.g., PHQ-9, GAD-7, CES-DC, SCARED) to broader assessment instruments such as the Woodcock-Johnson IV Cognitive & Achievement Scales or the Personality Assessment Inventory (PAI).
+Interns will also have an opportunity to further practice and develop their assessment skills using standardized assessment tools, from brief clinical tools (e.g., PHQ-9, GAD-7, CES-DC, SCARED, PCL-5, Y-BOCS, etc.) to broader assessment instruments such as the Woodcock-Johnson IV Cognitive & Achievement Scales or the Personality Assessment Inventory (PAI).